 Use the following instructions to create directories for Oracle Clusterware files.
-If you intend to use a file system to store Oracle Clusterware files, then you can also configure file systems for the Oracle Database and recovery files.
+You can also configure shared file systems for the Oracle Database and recovery files.

-Note: For NFS storage, you must complete this procedure only if you want to place the Oracle Clusterware files on a separate file system from the Oracle base directory.
+Note: For NFS storage, you must complete this procedure only if you want to place the Oracle Clusterware files on a separate file system to the Oracle base directory.